 ABSTRACT.
-We improve the main results in [10] using a recent refinement of Bronshtein's theorem [5] due to Colombini, Orrú, and Pernazza [6].
+We improve the main results in the paper from the title using a recent refinement of Bronshtein's theorem due to Colombini, Orrú, and Pernazza.
 They are then in general best possible both in the hypothesis and in the outcome.
 As a consequence we obtain a result on lifting smooth mappings in several variables.

-A recent refinement of Bronshtein's theorem [5] and of some of its consequences due to Colombini, Orrú, and Pernazza [6] (namely theorem 1 below) allows to essentially improve our main results in [10]; see theorem 2 and corollary 3 below.
+A recent refinement of Bronshtein's theorem [5] and of some of its consequences due to Colombini, Orrú, and Pernazza [6] (namely theorem 1(i) below) allows to essentially improve our main results in [10]; see theorem 2 and corollary 3 below.
 The improvement consists in weakening the hypothesis considerably: In [10] we needed a curve c to be of class